Taiping Island: Facilities

 Additional facilities located on the island include a shelter for fishermen, a hospital (including a civilian doctor), satellite telecommunications facilities, radar surveillance equipment, and other communications equipment.
 Five public telephones are connected via satellite.
 The island also has Internet connectivity.
-Mobile phone reception is available for individuals with international roaming; a signal from China Mobile can be accessed from a GSM base station located on Nanxun Reef.
+Mobile phone reception is available for individuals with international roaming; a signal from China Mobile can be accessed from a GSM base station located on PRC-occupied Nanxun Reef.
 In 2013, Taiwan's Chunghwa Telecom established a satellite-based cellular base station on the island to provide the coast guard with communication services.

 The ROC maintains a large meteorological station on Taiping island.
 The station collects weather information using surface instruments, launching weather balloons daily.
 The ROC Central Weather Bureau has an employee presence on the island.

 Guanyin Temple, built in 1959, and nearby tombstones dating back to the Qing dynasty (which lasted until 1911) can show traces of Chinese activity on the island.